Skip to content

 n_term int

 The residue number of the N-terminal residue.
-This is typically 1, can be negative in case of purification tags.
+This is typically 1, can be

 1